-- Two evaluation/observation sessions, during which we assess key aspects of your child’s cognitive and academic profile, including areas such as processing speed, visual and auditory processing, working memory, cognitive efficiency and more.
+Two sessions, during which we screen key aspects of your child’s cognitive and academic profile, including areas such as reading, math, processing speed, visual and auditory processing, working memory, cognitive efficiency and more.

 How To Get Started!

 Contact Academics Plus at 404-816-0708 to schedule your child’s evaluation.